vknan/React_Django_Full_Stack/README.md

 - `git clone https://github.com/vknan/React_Django_Full_Stack.git` or
 - via ssh `git clone git@github.com:vknan/React_Django_Full_Stack.git`

-# Open Terminal (Powershell or Git bash)
-- Check installed version using `python --version` or `python3 --version`
-- By this you have `PIP` is also installed on your system.
-- you can check version by using command `pip --version`.

 # Running Django Application (Backend Terminal)
 1. Change directory inside Django project by `cd Vijay_Portfolio`
 2. Use `Powershell` or `Git Bash` to create virtual environment by following below instructions given.